sdhutchins/ood-spyder/README.md

 This repository contains a [Open OnDemand](https://openondemand.org/) Batch Connect application for launching the Spyder Python IDE on an HPC cluster.

+⚠️ This has now been adapted by [UAB Research Computing](https://rc.uab.edu/) for use on the [Cheaha cluster](https://docs.rc.uab.edu/cheaha/).
+The app is located at: <https://gitlab.rc.uab.edu/rc-data-science/community-ood-sandbox/spyderide>.

 ## Overview

 This app enables users to run [Spyder](https://www.spyder-ide.org/) in a VNC-powered graphical session directly on a